Guest Post: David Garrett on manifestly unjust

 I made it clear that disproportionality was the whole point of the 3S regime; it was intended that consequences get exponentially worse for repeat offenders.
 At no stage did any of the National Party speakers on the Bill suggest that “…or grossly disproportionate” ought to be explicitly added to, or implicitly understood to be included in, the “manifestly unjust” proviso.

 The Judges of the Court of Appeal have not only thwarted the clear will of parliament, but have inserted words into a definition that are not there, and were never intended to be there.
-In my view, is nothing less than a constitutional outrage, and if it were occurring regarding a law passed by a government of the left, there would be loud in the street.
+In my view, this is nothing less than a constitutional outrage, and if it were occurring regarding a law passed by a government of the left, there would be loud protests in the street.

 Our constitution is very clear: the laws are made on one side of Molesworth Street, in parliament, and ultimately applied on the other side of the street in the Court of Appeal.
 Because the Judges of the Court of Appeal don’t like the 3S regime, they have rewritten it.
 That is nothing short of a disgrace.